-We know how crucial it is that our children to learn to nurture their friendships.
+We know how crucial it is that our children learn to nurture their friendships.
 With that in mind, we need to set an example by also tending to friendships close to our hearts.
 That is why life balance coach and speaker Renée Trudeau has shared the following guest post with Girls That Create.

 Nurturing Your Friendships and Why You Should

 The other night I spent an evening with a dear friend who is my soft place to fall.
 She encourages me to show up messy, tender, and fully myself.
 She sees my creativity and generosity AND my tendency to be controlling and too goal-oriented—all of me.